AndresPitta/P02_FOPO/README.md

 - Power BI Desktop Version: 2.87.923.0 64-bit (November 2020)
 - Python 3.7.6 or higher
 - Conda 4.9.2 or higher (This is python's package manager)
+- Java version 8

 To download Python & Conda please go [here](https://docs.conda.io/en/latest/miniconda.html).
-And to download power BI, please go [here](https://powerbi.microsoft.com/en-us/downloads/)
+To download power BI, please go [here](https://powerbi.microsoft.com/en-us/downloads/).
+Finally, to download java please go [here](https://www.java.com/en/download/ie_manual.jsp)

 We are also going to use the terminal to access to jupyter and python.
-To get to know how to open the terminal please see [this video](https://www.youtube.com/watch?v=5AJbWEWwnbY&feature=youtu.be&ab_channel=tiffanytimbers)
+To get to know how to open the Anaconda powershell by looking for it at the start menu.

 After installation, restart the terminal.
 If the installation was successful, you will see (base) prepending to your prompt string.
 To confirm that conda is working, you can ask it which version was installed: